All posts

 4. Send Professional Quotes Fast

-Send your quote within 2-4 hours of a site visit or enquiry.
-Same day at the latest.
+Send your quote while the job is still fresh in the customer's mind.
 A WhatsApp message with a rough number doesn't count.
-Send a proper, itemised quote with your branding, a clear breakdown, and terms.
+Send a proper, itemised quote with your branding, a clear breakdown, assumptions, exclusions and terms.

 5. Follow Up on Every Quote